 - No more than three faculty members can be from the same department.

 - At least one elective field must culminate in a written exam or substantial written document.

 - No more than two of the four fields can be in education or pedagogy.

-- All academic fields and some elective fields require a separate application (more information available at the Academic Fields and Elective Fields)
+- All academic fields and some elective fields require a separate application (more information is available at Academic Fields and Elective Fields).

-- MGEEs or appropriate review courses must be completed or clearly indicated when expected to be completed
+- MGEEs or appropriate review courses must be completed or it must be clearly indicated when these are expected to be completed.

-- All transfer coursework requests must be submitted and faculty decisions rendered
+- All Transfer coursework requests must be submitted and faculty decisions must be rendered.

-- February 1 – Applications and Academic Fields are due
+- February 1 — Academic Fields Applications are due

 - March 1 — Entire GCI Dossier application (described below) due

 - Early April — GCI dates (20-minute interviews)

 Your GCI Dossier must consist of the following forms, in the order listed below.
 All forms required in the GCI Dossier are linked below:

 - Appointment of DMA Guidance Committee: This form must be submitted as the cover page for the GCI Dossier.
 The proposed Chair of the Guidance Committee (a full-time member of the faculty from the department of the student’s major program), as well as the faculty member who will serve as a major field advisor (usually the student’s major teacher if that person is not the Chair of the Guidance Committee), must sign this form after the Academic Field form and both Elective Field forms (described below) have been completed and signed by the respective faculty advisors.

 - Curriculum Vitae (CV): Students should carefully prepare this portion of the GCI Dossier, as if it were for an academic job application.
 The CV should include the following, as applicable: